ucsb-cs156/w22/_lab/jpa02.md

 we should have modified the tests first, and then modified the code so that the tests pass.
 We'll pivot to this style of working once we have a better grasp on all the moving parts here.

-# Step 10: Publishing the javadoc

-As in lab01, we want to publish the javadoc, and put links to the javadoc and the repo in your README.md

-To generate the javadoc and publish it to github pages, take these steps:

-1. `mvn javadoc:javadoc` to generate the regular javadoc
-2. `mvn javadoc:test-javadoc` to generate javadoc for the test classes
-3. `mvn site` to generate a web page for your project
-4. `mvn site:deploy` to copy that website to the `/docs` folder of your repo
-5. `git status` to verify see that the `/docs` folder now exists.
-6. `git add docs`
-7. `git commit -m "xx - add javadoc"`  where `xx` are your initials
-8. `git push origin master`
-9. Then, go to the `Settings` link for your repo, and turn on GitHub pages for the `docs` folder of the master branch.

-Finally, check the URL shown in the settings.
-It can take 3-5 minutes before it shows up.

-Note:
-* If you are using Windows Subsystem Linux (WSL), an error `The environment variable JAVA_HOME is not correctly set.` may appear.
-If this does occur a temporary fix is this:
-`export JAVA_HOME=/usr/lib/jvm/java-1.11.0-openjdk-amd64`
-replace `java-1.11.0-openjdk-amd64` with whatever version of Java you have installed if needed.

-Look at the list of commits on the repo page on github.com, and you should see either a green check, a yellow circle, or a red X indicating the status of the commit.
-These markers show the status of GitHub pages.
-Later in the quarter, when we enable automatic testing (via a service called Travis-CI), these markers will show the status of our test cases as well.

-# Step 11: Adding links to javadoc and repo in the README.md
+# Step 11: Adding links to repo in the README.md

 Edit your README.md.
 You'll find some TODO items inside indicating what edits you need to make.

-All quarter long, we want you to develop the habit of adding these links in your README.md:
-* A link to your javadoc
+All quarter long, we want you to develop the habit of adjusting the README.md in your repo to include a link to your repo.
-* A link to your repo

 The link to your repo may seem redundant, but it helps your mentors, TAs and instructors; when you submit your work for grading to either Gradescope or Gauchospace, having those links handy really helps us navigate through your assignments quickly to evaluate them and assign grades.